-The seafood used in creating sushi are very nutritious products.
+The seafood used in creating sushi is a very nutritious product.
 There has been particular research into the health benefits of Docosahexaenoic acid (DHA) and Eicosapentaenoic acid (EPA), which are present in the fat of fish.
 The vinegar used is also good for your health.
 It lowers blood pressure and helps relieve fatigue.
 And depending on the size of the sushi, a meal is only about 450 to 600 calories if you eat 10 pieces.
 It is a much healthier option when you compare it with the 600 calories in a 200g sirloin steak.

 Let’s take a closer look at the nutrients found in sushi and how you benefit from them.

 The calorie data is based on one standard piece of sushi (20 g vinegar rice contains approximately 30.5 calories).

 It prevents lifestyle-related diseases such as cerebral infarction, myocardial infarction and diabetes.

 The essential fatty acid DHA is found in all fish and shellfish and has the effect of keeping the brain active and preventing aging.
 Very Fatty tuna contains a lot of calories, but it also has the most DHA of any sushi.